jhong40/kubernetes/cks.md

      command: ["sleep", "5000"]
 ```
 ## Validating and Mutating Admission Controllers
+webhook function
+- Denies all request for pod to run as root in container if no securityContext is provided.
+- If no value is set for runAsNonRoot, a default of true is applied, and the user ID defaults to 1234
+- Allow to run containers as root if runAsNonRoot set explicitly to false in the securityContext

 ```
 kubectl create ns webhook-demo kubectl -n webhook-demo create secret tls webhook-server-tls \